go-0100-it/basic_html/README.md

 >Project Submission

+This was my first project submission for the Udacity Intro to programming Nanodegree.
+The project out-line was:

 >#Getting Feedback
 >Throughout your Nanodegree program, you will submit your work for review.
 When you submit a project, you will receive a grade that >indicates either that you've passed that stage or that you need to work on your project and submit again.